 - Personal injury protection (PIP).
 This pays for any medical bills or lost wages for you and your passengers.
 PIP is a required coverage in “no-fault” states.

-- Uninsured/underinsured motorist coverage (UM/UIM).
+- Uninsured/underinsured motorist (UM/UIM).
 The Insurance Information Institute (III) describes this as a “frequently required coverage.”
 UM/UIM covers the costs of an accident caused by someone with very little or no insurance.

 At the very least, you must meet the minimum requirements in your home state.
-These declare the minimum limits for each type of coverage on your policy.
+These regulations declare the minimum limits for each type of coverage on your policy.
 You can set them higher if you’d prefer more protection, but you must meet state law.
 Note that coverage requirements vary between states.

 On your policy, you might see your limits written out in a shorthand form like this: “50/100/50.”
 Here’s a quick breakdown of how to read shorthand: